-- Some items of clothing such as but not limited to, are considered inappropriate - Halter tops Bare midriffs Spaghetti strap shirts Muscle shirts Net t-shirts Pajamas Slippers - Showing of cleavage on young ladies, and low pants on young gentlemen is not allowed. - Showing of undergarments is not acceptable. - For safety and security reasons, students are to store jackets/coats and bags in their lockers.
-Backpacks, purses, handbags, blankets and jackets/coats are not to be carried or worn from class to class.
+- Some items of clothing such as but not limited to, are considered inappropriate - Halter tops Bare midriffs Spaghetti strap shirts -Muscle shirts Net t-shirts Pajamas Slippers - Showing of cleavage on young ladies, and low pants on young gentlemen is not allowed. - Showing of undergarments is not acceptable. - For safety and security reasons, students are to store jackets/coats and bags in their lockers.
+This would include scooters if used to commute to school.
+Purses, handbags, blankets and jackets/coats are not to be carried or worn from class to class.
 Exceptions may be made on an individual by individual basis.
 Students are to utilize passing periods to store and retrieve needed classroom materials.